22 Fun Things To Do In Mendoza, Argentina

 Walk along Peatonal Sarmiento

-If you really want to mingle with the locals, one of the ultimate things to do in Mendoza, Argentina, is going for a walk along Peatonal Sarmiento.
+If you really want to mingle with the locals, one of the ultimate things to do in Mendoza, Argentina, is go for a walk along Peatonal Sarmiento.
 This is a long, airy pedestrian-only boulevard lined with lots of cafés and shops, where the locals love hanging out.
 You’ll also find banks and pharmacies in case you need to run some errands.

 Most of the restaurants along Peatonal Sarmiento cater to tourists, so they aren’t the best and cheapest places in town to grab a bite.
 Opt for smaller places on the side streets instead.